-When you place a lay bet, it basically wipes out your back bet, guaranteeing that you win, regardless of the outcome.
+When you place a lay bet, it cancels out your back bet, guaranteeing that you win, regardless of the outcome.

 What is a qualifying bet?

-Some bookmakers will only give you an offer if you place an initial bet, which is your Qualifying Bet.
+Some bookmakers will only offer you a bonus if you place an initial bet – this is your qualifying bet.